johnroutledge/johnroutledge/README.md

 ### About Me

-My name's John and I'm a junior web developer with Appoly web and mobile app development services.
+My name's John and I'm a web developer with Appoly web and mobile app development services.

 Here are a few facts about me: